apache/pulsar/docs/ModularLoadManager.md

 periodically according to the configuration `loadBalancerResourceQuotaUpdateIntervalMinutes`.

 ##### Bundle Data
-The bundle data is contained in the class `com.yahoo.pulsar.broker.BundleData`.
+The bundle data is contained in the class `org.apache.pulsar.broker.BundleData`.
 Like the historical broker data, the bundle data is split into a short-term and a long-term time frame.
 The information maintained in each time frame is